mitchgavan/mitchgavan.github.io/_posts/2019-02-22-react-serverless-shop.md

 npm start
 ```

-Then open [http://localhost:3000/](http://localhost:3000/) to view your app.
+Then open [http://localhost:3000](http://localhost:3000/) in your browser to view your app.

 ## Products UI

 Time to start writing some code.
-First we need some items in our shop.
+First we need to add some items to our shop.
 To keep things simple, we'll just add a few items.
 To do so, create a new directory `src/api` and inside that create a file named `api.js`.
-This is usually where you would make an api call to fetch your data, but we'll just be hard coding it for simplicity.
+This is usually where you would make an api call to fetch your data, but we'll just be hard coding it for the sake of simplicity in this tutorial.
 Add this code to your newly created file:

 {% highlight javascript linenos %}
 export default [